 The Best Grass Seed for Overseeding in Minnesota

 When you decide to overseed your lawn, make sure that you choose the best grass seeds for your area and its requirements.
 You will need to think about the amount of sun the patch of lawn receives and how much water is available.
-Whichever grass variety you choose, make sure that it is a cool-season grass to suit the generally cooler climate in Minnesota.
+Whichever grass variety you choose, make sure that it is cool-season grass to suit the generally cooler climate in Minnesota.
 When overseeding your Minnesota lawn, which seed is your favorite?